Zero Trust, Explained

-However, modern enterprise applications run in an increasingly complex environment.
-Applications and data have increasingly moved beyond the traditional corporate perimeter into the public cloud, already stressing the perimeter model.
-Add to that an increasingly mobile workforce, increasing requirements for ecosystem collaboration, and multi-cloud initiatives – the increased complexity is clear.
-At the same time, more of the business operations are digitized than before – companies are more susceptible to cyber threats than they used to be.
+Additionally, modern enterprise applications run in an increasingly complex environment.
+Applications and data have increasingly moved beyond the traditional corporate perimeter into the public cloud.
+Add to that an increasingly mobile workforce, increasing requirements for ecosystem collaboration, and multi-cloud initiatives – it's clear IT has their work cut out for them.

-The tried-and-true tools in IT’s arsenal – namely, firewalls, VPNs and VLANs – are now over twenty years old.
-With these tools, policy is defined by topology.
-They were defined to support static networks, and change management to support complex and dynamic requirements is a struggle.
+The tried-and-true tools in IT’s arsenal – namely, firewalls, VPNs and VLANs – are now several decades old.
+They were built for a simpler time, when networks didn't change much, making it a struggle to support the complex and dynamic requirements of today's enterprise.

 Consider the connection shown below, between a cloud and resources in a factory environment.

-Path connectivity is defined by as many as 6-12 different routers, switches, and firewalls along the path, each potentially managed by a different team.
-It’s a difficult enough problem to analyze that the best way to validate connectivity is to try it – with a ping.
-It’s even more difficult to prove that that’s the only connectivity allowed.
+The policy allowing the cloud server to connect to machines on the factory floor is controlled by as many as 6-12 different routers, switches, and firewalls along the path, each potentially managed by a different team.
+Usually that the best way to validate that the connectivity is to try it – with a ping.
+It’s significantly more difficult to prove that the policy doesn't expose too much!

 Zero Trust dramatically simplifies this problem, by reframing the distributed policy into a single statement of who can access what.
 For the example above, a Zero Trust architecture can allow you to dramatically simplify the cross-border connectivity, with just one place to check to configure policies and verify access.